Archives

 -

-BML-277 stands out as a potent and selective Chk2 inhibitor, enabling robust investigation of DNA damage checkpoint pathways and radioprotection mechanisms in T-cells.
-Its nanomolar potency and ATP-competitive inhibition support advanced workflows in cancer research and genome stability studies, particularly for dissecting the Chk2-cGAS-TRIM41 axis.
+BML-277 stands out as a potent and highly selective Chk2 inhibitor, enabling precision in DNA damage response research and radioprotection of T-cells.
+Its ATP-competitive mechanism and nanomolar potency streamline workflows, offering reproducible, reliable results in cancer and radiation biology studies.

 -